yk-liu/yk-liu.github.io/about/index.md

 # This Site

-When I started writing on this website, I wanted to share notes on what I have learnt.
+When I started writing on this website, I wanted to share notes on what I have learned.
 I benefited a lot from many insightful blogs and now I have something to give back.
 Watching my notes published on websites also gives me motivation and a strange consolation.

 I also realized that this website can be used as a billboard of my professional backgrounds.
 This is a great proof for what I have learned.